ChongWuLab/aMAT/codes/README.md

 # Codes

-Code for replicating all the results presented in the manuscript
+Codes for replicating all the results presented in the manuscript

 ## Real Data analysis